Language selection

 35. The following types of flights permitted to land at an FBO free of charge during the operating hours of the CBSA are those that are:

-36. The following types of flights permitted to land at an FBO free of charge outside the operating hours of the CBSA but during the operating hours of the airport, are those that are:
+36. The following types of flights permitted to report at an FBO free of charge outside the operating hours of the CBSA but during the operating hours of the airport, are those that are:

-37. CBSA may also provide clearance services at FBOs for flights that are able to arrive at the main terminal but, choose to use an FBO (e.g., celebrities/sports teams, etc.).
+37. The CBSA may also provide clearance services at FBOs for flights that are able to arrive at the main terminal but, choose to use an FBO (example, celebrities/sports teams, etc.).
 Requests of this nature could be accommodated on a cost-recovery basis provided that sufficient CBSA resources are available to provide service.
 All requests should be submitted to the local CBSA office for consideration.

 New or Expanded Border Clearance Services at Canada Airport’s Fixed Base Operators.